 What Does Pine Tip Syrup Taste Like?

 Pine tip syrup smells like a forest and tastes like maple syrup with delicate little citrusy notes.
 It adds a lovely woodsy note to chicken and wild game dishes.
 It makes cocktails and beverages uniquely woodsy, adds a hint of the forest to breakfast pancakes, and you can even use it as a cough syrup.
-Due to the high content of Vitamin C, antioxidants, flavonoids, and carotenes, fresh spruce, and pine tips can help to strengthen immunity when used regularly.
+The high content of Vitamin C, antioxidants, flavonoids, carotenes, fresh spruce, and pine tips can help strengthen immunity when used regularly.

 How to Identify a Pine Tree